Glen & Stephen Thistlewood

 Marigold

-There are two main variations of the pattern: on one variation alternate buttons have either a file pattern or a floral “daisy” pattern (the “daisy and cane” variation) while on the other main variation all the buttons are quite plain and smooth.
-This can be seen clearly in the images on the right: the creamer has the plain buttons and the celery and the cylinder vase (courtesy of Peter Phillips) are the "daisy and cane" version.
+alternate buttons have either a file pattern or a floral “daisy” pattern (the so-called “daisy and cane” variation) while on the other main variation all the buttons are quite plain and smooth.
+The four pieces in the lower set of photos below are this version.

-A wide range of shapes in Tartan was illustrated in Brockwitz’ catalogues from 1915 (an extract is shown above).
-The “daisy and cane” variation was shown in the 1915 catalogue while the plain button variation was shown in their 1928 catalogue.
 The likely explanation is that Brockwitz re-tooled the moulds, removing the “daisy and cane” effect and creating the flat, plain buttons.
-It seems likely that items with the “daisy and cane” effect are probably pre 1928.
-A further variation was illustrated in a 1923 issue of the British Pottery Gazette in which all the buttons have the file pattern.
+It seems likely that items with the “daisy and cane” effect are probably pre-1928.

 Tartan creamer

-Tartan celery
+Tartan Butter

-Left: trumpet shaped vase
+Tartan trumpet shaped vase

-Right: stemmed cake plate
+Tartan stemmed cake plate

 See more Collectors Facts

-Copyright © 2023 by G&S Thistlewood and the individual authors and contributors where named.
+Copyright © 2025 by G&S Thistlewood and the individual authors and contributors where named.
 Protected under all applicable international laws and all rights are reserved.
 No image, text, or any part thereof may be copied, shared or transmitted to others without permission from the Copyright holders.
 Information herein may not be posted or made available, in whole or in part, on any website, social media site, FTP site, electronic bulletin board, newsgroup, or their equivalent.